 Fortunately, help is available from a seasoned Lawrenceville burn injury lawyer who has helped many other people in your same situation before.
-Once hired, your qualified and dedicated injury attorney could help you identify all your damages, comprehensively prove who is at fault for them, and relentlessly seek fair restitution in or out of court as the circumstances demand.
+Once hired, your dedicated catastrophic injury attorney could help you identify all your damages, comprehensively prove who is at fault for them, and relentlessly seek fair restitution in or out of court as the circumstances demand.

 Common Types of Burn Injuries

 While burn injuries can theoretically occur under a lot of different circumstances, they are particularly common in severe car crashes, workplace accidents, incidents involving exposure to hot liquid or steam, and accidental chemical exposure.
 In some cases, a property owner could be held liable for burn injuries caused by exposure to faulty wiring or electrical paneling.

 Technically, there are six degrees of burns according to the National Institute of General Medical Sciences, but for the purposes of understanding options for civil litigation, it is best to focus on the first three in particular.
 First-degree burns typically do not warrant a lawsuit, as they only affect the outermost layer of skin and rarely require medical intervention for them to heal properly.